We think of college as being a four-year commitment. But the reality is, most students…

 Across the country at MIT, Professor Anant Agarwal used open courseware to teach an online version of his required engineering course to over 160,000 students, promising he would provide an MIT-branded certificate to any student able to complete the course.

 These Massive Open Online Courses (MOOCs) caused a rift in educational discourse.
 Educators began to flock to the idea of using technology to enhance pedagogy.
 The work of these select few professors redefined the possibilities for higher education.
 Leaders and administrators were made aware of the possibilities for the future of higher education, but had a difficult time coming to an agreement about how much change was needed and how quickly it should come.
 There were outspoken administrators however, who made sweeping changes to their universities shortly after the recession.

 Arizona State University president Michael Crow had been a progressive thinker in higher education since his appointment in 2002.
 He believed that research universities had become too exclusive in their quest for prestige and high rankings, which made them inaccessible to students who didn’t fit into certain criteria.

 Crow full believed that unequal access was a threat to higher education, and that through technology, accidental differences in students’ circumstances could be eliminated.
-In efforts to make higher education more accessible to minority students, single mothers, and others disenfranchised by traditional forms of education, he created the New Gold Standard for American universities.
+In efforts to make higher education more accessible to minority students, single mothers, and others disenfranchised by traditional forms of education, he created the New American University.

 The university’s efforts have paid off.
 According to DeMillo, Arizona State University graduates the highest percentage of at-risk students in the country.